 Epiphysiodesis is used in patients with a difference between the lengths of their legs (or occasionally, their arms).
 By reducing the rate of growth of the longer leg, it allows the shorter leg to catch up so that by the time you have finished growing, your legs are essentially the same length.

-Following surgery, the patient can remove the bulky bandage after 48 hours, wounds should be checked at two weeks (either at clinic or with the GP practice nurse) and clinic review is usually at between six and twelve weeks.
+The bulky bandage is removed at 24-48 hours, wounds should be checked at two weeks (either at clinic or with the GP practice nurse) and clinic review is usually at between six and twelve weeks.

 Postoperatively the patient is allowed to fully bear weight.
 Crutches may be provided for comfort but should not be needed for more than a few (5-7) days.